Convened IRB Review

 6. If a project is disapproved by an IRB, is there an institutional appeal process?

 In cases where the IRB disapproves an application, the IRB will provide its rationale for the action taken.
-The investigator may request an appearance before the IRB to present arguments for reversal of the decision.
+The investigator may request an appearance before the IRB to present arguments for appealing the decision.
 If an application is disapproved, a new application should be submitted, including proposed changes based on the advice of the IRB.
+Institutional officials cannot approve a protocol that has been disapproved by the IRB.